w3c/vc-data-model-2.0-test-suite/README.md

 ```

 ### Allure Reporting
-It's also possible to generate local allure reports for analyzing and debuging results.
+It's also possible to generate local allure reports for analyzing and debugging results.
 [Allure](https://allurereport.org/) is a language agnostic reporting framework which enables useful features for developers and test-suite designers.

 To run the tests and browse the report, use the following commands:
 ```bash